Authentication: API Keys and Idempotency

 • Log token fingerprint metadata internally, not full token values.

-For complete request examples, see Getting Started and Event Ingestion.
+For complete request examples, see Quickstart and API Reference.